enovision/ext-pdf-viewer/Readme.md

     });

 ### Language independency ###
-In the `locale` folder of this package you will find the singleton that holds the text variables.
-You can add your own locale easily by adding another language folder as `de` or `nl` with the same structure.
+In the `locale` folder of this package you will find the objects that override the text variables.
+You can add your own locale easily by adding another language folder like `de` or `nl` with the same structure.

 ### Config settings ###

-If you would like to change the defaults, change them in the singleton, except for the language properties that are not part of the `config` object.
-You can change them in the `locale` folder as mentioned above.

 #### showPerPage ####